-KBC Equity Fund We Digitize Responsible Investing is actively managed with reference to the following benchmark: MSCI All Countries World - Net Return Index(www.MSCI.com).
+KBC Equity Fund We Like Responsible Investing is actively managed with reference to the following benchmark: MSCI All Countries World - Net Return Index ( www.MSCl.com).
 However, is not the aim of the fund to replicate the benchmark.
-The composition of the benchmark is taken into account when compiling the portfolio.
-In line with its investment policy, the fund may not invest in all the instruments included in the benchmark.
+The composition of the benchmark is taken into account when compiling the portfolio.In line with its investment policy, the fund may not invest in all the instruments included in the benchmark.

 When compiling the portfolio, the manager may also decide to invest in instruments that are not included in the benchmark, or indeed not to invest in instruments that are included.

-Due to the aforementioned responsible investing methodology, the composition of the portfolio will differ from that of the benchmark.
+Due to the above responsible investing methodology, the portfolio's composition may differ from the benchmark's.

 The benchmark is also used to determine the fund's risk limitation mechanism.
 This limits the extent to which the fund's return may deviate from the benchmark.
 The longterm expected tracking error for this fund is higher than 4.00%.
 The tracking error measures the volatility of the fund's return relative to that of the benchmark.
 The higher the tracking error, the more the fund's return fluctuates relative to the benchmark.
 Market conditions may cause the actual tracking error to differ from the expected tracking error.

-KBC Equity Fund We Digitize Responsible Investing may make limited use of derivatives.
+KBC Equity Fund We Like Responsible Investing may make limited use of derivatives\.
 This means that derivatives can be used either to help achieve the investment objectives (for instance, to increase or decrease the exposure to one or more market segments in line with the investment strategy), or to neutralise the portfolio's sensitivity to market factors (by hedging an exchange rate risk, for example).

 The fund is denominated in Euro.